 - 8.4.1 This category includes any dance form that is inherent to the country of origin or any form not included in the above-mentioned dance forms.
 The following elements are required: - 8.4.2 Each dancer of the Couple must execute the required elements - 8.4.2.1 This routine needs to clearly represent the dance and heritage rhythmically.
-African dance or any other specialty dance such as Salsa, Lambada, Conga, Bachata, Lindy Hop, or any Ballroom dance, should also be distinctly recognizable visually. - 8.4.2.2 This routine needs to include a 360degree rotation on one leg - 8.4.2.3 This routine needs to include a jumping section2
+African dance or any other specialty dance such as Salsa, Lambada, Conga, Bachata, Lindy Hop, or any Ballroom dance, should also be distinctly recognizable visually. - 8.4.2.2 This routine needs to include a 360 degree rotation.
+In-between steps as well as both legs can be used. - 8.4.2.3 This routine needs to include at least one jump $^2$